rageobi/DetectionSystem/README.md

 ## run.sh

 A shell script to make execution of detectionsystem.py much simpler and abstracted.
-The help parameter can guide you through all the available options.
+The help (-h) parameter can guide you through all the available options.

+Sample:
 ```sh
 $ ./run.sh -h